Home Web Development PrimeFaces Cookbook

 How to do it...

-Define <h:head> using facet definitions where necessary:
+Just define <h:head> by using facet definitions where necessary.

 <h:head title="PrimeFaces Cookbook - ShowCase">